hyperion-project/hyperion.docs/docs/effects/API.md

 | b         | Integer    | define blue color from `0` to `255` |
 | a         | Integer    | alpha of the color from `0` to `255` |

-::: tip Kürzere Versionen von hyperion.imageSolidFill()
+::: tip Shorter versions of hyperion.imageSolidFill()
- - `hyperion.imageSolidFill(startX, startY, width, height, r, g, b)` -> kein Alpha, Standardwert ist 255
+ - `hyperion.imageSolidFill(startX, startY, width, height, r, g, b)` -> no alpha, defaults to 255
- - `hyperion.imageSolidFill(r, g, b, a)` ->  startX und startY ist 0, Breite und Höhe ist max. -> Volles Bild
+ - `hyperion.imageSolidFill(r, g, b, a)` ->  startX and startY is 0, width and height is max. -> full image
- - `hyperion.imageSolidFill(r, g, b)` ->  startX und startY ist 0, Breite und Höhe ist max, Alpha 255. -> Volles Bild
+ - `hyperion.imageSolidFill(r, g, b)` ->  startX and startY is 0, width and height is max, alpha 255. -> full image
 :::

 ### hyperion.imageSetPixel()
-Weist einer bestimmten Pixelposition eine Farbe zu.
-Alle Parameter sind erforderlich.
-Füge die Parameter in der Reihenfolge der Zeilen unten hinzu. \
+Assign a color to a specific pixel position.
+All arguments are required.
+Add the arguments in the order of rows below. \
 `hyperion.imageSetPixel(X, Y, r, g, b)`
 | Argument  | Type       |  Comment  |
 | :-------- | :--------- | :----------------------------------------------------- |